SajjaBhavana/Timeline-Analysis-using-PowerBi/README.md

 # Timeline-Analysis-using-PowerBi
 I have used Python and Power BI in order to create a CoronaVirus Report with summary statistics, trends and forecasts.
+Data is cleaned and preproccessed in jupyter-python, and the analysis is performed in PowerBI

 This repository contains: